felixlopz/hubrise-test-task/content/apps/smood/en/overview.md

 - Pull a catalog from HubRise.
 - Synchronise inventory with HubRise.

-Smood can be connected to HubRise from the Smood back office, after sending a request to the Smood support team.
+Smood can be connected to HubRise from the Smood back office, after sending a request to the Smood support team to enable the integration.

 ## Why Connect?